 While being ridden or led, a Horse is completely obedient to its current master.

-If its master is killed, wanders off, or is otherwise absent, a loose Horse briefly remains under the control of its Human player.
+If its master is killed, wanders off, or is otherwise absent, a loose Horse briefly remains under the control of its current Human player.
 If none of the player's minifigs have managed to take control of the Horse by the end of the turn, then the player must hand control of the Horse over to one of his or her Enemies (1.4: The Spirit of the Game).

 manages to take the reins, or until the Horse is killed or otherwise removed from battle.

 When a minifig rider directs his Horse to take any Action requiring a Skill

 roll (preferably an Attack), the player rolls either the Horse's Skill